-Paper 1: UK Politics (democracy & participation, political parties, electoral systems, voting behaviour & the media, liberalism, conservativism, socialism)
+Component 1: UK Politics (democracy & participation, political parties, electoral systems, voting behavior & the media, liberalism, conservativism, socialism)

-Paper 2: UK Government (the Constitution, Parliament, the Prime Minister & the executive, relationships between the branches, a non compulsory ideology)
+Component 2: UK Government (the Constitution, Parliament, the Prime Minister & the executive, relationships between the branches, a non-compulsory ideology)

-Paper 3: Comparative Politics (the US Constitution & federalism, US Congress, US Presidency, US Supreme Court & civil rights, democracy & participation, comparative theories)
+Component 3: Comparative Politics (the US Constitution & federalism, US Congress, US Presidency, US Supreme Court & civil rights, democracy & participation, and comparative theories.

 How is the course assessed?

-Each paper is worth 33% of the qualification.
-Each paper is examined in a 2 hour written exam.
+Each component is worth 33% of the qualification, and is examined in a 2 hour written exam.

-Papers 1 & 2 will have a 30 mark source based essay question, a 30 mark essay question and 24 mark essay question.
+Component 1 & 2 will have a 30 mark source based essay question, a 30 mark essay question, and 24 mark essay question.

-Paper 3 will have 2 12 mark questions and 2 30 mark essay questions.
+Component 3 will have two 12 mark questions and two 30 mark essay questions.

 What do I need to qualify for this course?

-Entry requirements: You will need a grade 4 (C) or above in GCSE English Language.
+Entry requirements: You will need a level 4 or above in GCSE English Language.